 More and more national and international artists, musicians and creatives of all genres choose Berlin as their center of life and work.
 They enrich the already existing, multi-faceted and interdisciplinary cultural scene with new impulses and ideas.
 Musicboard Berlin is pleased about this fresh input and the positive synergies resulting from co-operations with local creatives, which are reflected in the numerous innovative applications for the various funding programs.
-In four years Musicboard evolved to be an important contact point for various matters and concerns of the Berlin music scene and is accepted and respected for its uncomplicated and solution-orientated approach.
+In six years Musicboard evolved to be an important contact point for various matters and concerns of the Berlin music scene and is accepted and respected for its uncomplicated and solution-orientated approach.

 Since the beginning of 2013, the Berlin Senate set up Musicboard Berlin under the lead of Katja Lucker.
 Its task is to strengthen the local pop music scene by supporting projects of national and international scope which are able to enlarge the visibility of Berlin as a center of artistic productivity.
 Under pop music Musicboard understands all genres of popular music in general.
 Realistic concepts based on innovative ideas are supported and projects are funded which create a synergetic positive effect for the local pop music scene.
 There are no fixed themes but rather goals which want to be achieved by Musicboard and the funded projects together.
 By ‘Call for Concepts’ applications can be handed in until certain deadlines for five different funding programs: ‘Career springboard Berlin’, ’Pop in the hood’, ‘Festival funding’, ‘Scholarships & Residencies’ and ‘Support funding’.
 Any Berlin-based institution or company of the music sector, as well as individuals can apply.
 With these ‘Call for Concepts’ Musicboard invites the experts of the pop music scene of Berlin to think afresh and to try innovative approaches constantly.